 - Mature Students

-- Statement of Intent - Personal letter outlining the student's educational goals, strengths and challenges.
+- A Statement of Intent - A personal letter outlining the your educational goals, strengths and challenges

 - Original Transcripts (Secondary & Postsecondary)